johhess40/DockerAndKubernetes/README.md

   - K8s
   - Azure CLI
   - Azure PowerShell

-description: "This repository contains code used to deploy containers on Azure Web Apps and AKS"
+- Description: "This repository contains code used to deploy containers on Azure Web Apps and AKS"